 Extending and Integrating Thought

-III.A IMSA students use appropriate technologies as extensions of the mind.
+I. IMSA students use appropriate technologies as extensions of the mind.

 Students use technologies to survey, explore, model, manipulate, focus, and communicate.
 In doing so, they recognize the scope, limitations, and appropriateness of these technologies.
 These include, but are not limited, to technologies available today.
 Currently, technologies range from print-based to computer-based technologies; from word processing to modeling software; from graphing calculators to super computers; from still-frame photography to DVD and multi-media; from microscopes to mass spectrometers; from telephones to the World-Wide Web.